HEIDELBERG focuses on economic efficiency in FY 2025/26 – operating margin set to rise further

 • Outlook for FY 2025/26 – slight increase in sales expected and adjusted EBITDA margin set to rise to as much as around 8 percent

-NEWS AKTUELL // Heidelberg, Germany - June 5, 2025.- Heidelberger Druckmaschinen AG (HEIDELBERG) is starting financial year 2025/26 on a strong note.
+Heidelberger Druckmaschinen AG (HEIDELBERG) is starting financial year 2025/26 on a strong note.
 Based on its global market position, its portfolio expansion in strategic growth markets, and a much-improved cost basis, and despite a difficult economic climate, the company is expecting a slight increase in sales to around € 2,350 million in the new financial year and an adjusted operating margin of up to 8 percent.
 It sees growth potential in a number of areas.
-These include playing a leading role as a systems integrator for packaging and digital printing with hybrid printing solutions, combining software and service business in a digital ecosystem, and expanding the operation of charging infrastructure, including DC technology.
+These include playing a lead-ing role as a systems integrator for packaging and digital printing with hybrid print-ing solutions, combining software and service business in a digital ecosystem, and ex-panding the operation of charging infrastructure, including DC technology.
 HEIDELBERG is also expecting a big boost from the Asia/Pacific region.
 Healthy incoming orders at May’s China Print trade show confirmed this and created the basis for a successful start to the new financial year.

 “Significant strategic and operational improvements have paved the way for further profitable growth,” said Jürgen Otto, CEO of HEIDELBERG.
 “Our measures will make a substantial contribution to the expected increase in sales.
 Enhanced efficiency and performance will further boost our profitability.
 Encouragingly, the capital market is also increasingly acknowledging our focus on economic efficiency and liquidity,” he added.